JennEYoon/datasciY/logs-8.2.2020.md

   * 9/17 1:20 AM, file history update.
     Deleted older full data backups, 2 left, August 2020, Nov 2019.
     File History data missed latest moved files in SECdataPy repo, but uploaded to Github, so no problem.
+    * Found folders in previous location, so was there, but not moved yet.
+      Maybe next file history update with change folder path.

  ---